 Convert to black-and-white:

-You need to do this even if your image already appears black-and-white.
+You need to do this even if your image already appears in black-and-white.
 (Even if you used black marker on a white background, there is likely to be some residual color from the scanning process.)

 Select “black-and-white” from the bitmap image menu.